 3. Reward members for visiting

 Everyone likes to be rewarded!
 And increasingly we’re used to being rewarded.
 For loyalty at supermarkets and high street shops.
-For hitting fitness goals using smartwatches.
+For hitting fitness goals using wearables.
 For meeting targets at work.
 The list goes on!

 Having a reward programme that’s tied to visits can help encourage members to stay in the habit of working out.
 Ideas include: